-OP3 marketed opportunities to serve in Fairfax County through the Volunteer Management System (VMS) and to promote Volunteer Leave (V16) for County employees.
+OP3 continues to market opportunities to serve in Fairfax County through the Volunteer Management System (VMS) and to promote Volunteer Leave (V16) for County employees.
 In FY 2018, an average of 620 new people each month registered in VMS to volunteer for County programs.
 Volunteers were recruited for special events, including the Workhouse Brewfest, the Tour de Mount Vernon Bike Ride, the International Women's Firefighters Conference, and to serve on County advisory committees.
 The volunteer corps reflects the County's diversity with registrants reporting 49 different languages spoken at home, a range of educational attainment, and representation from all supervisory districts, as well as from outside the County.
 County employees contributed 22,525 hours to the community in calendar year 2017 using volunteer leave (V-16); however, in FY 2018, significantly less hours were contributed.
-As part of the FY 2020 consolidation of OP3's resources, the Volunteer Management System will be transitioning to the Department of Human Resources, and there they will identify reasons for the decrease in contributed volunteer hours.
+OP3 is creating a survey to identify the cause and determine whether awareness needs to be increased regarding employee volunteer opportunities.

 OP3 co-sponsored multiple events during the year promoting best practices in volunteer engagement, partnership and resource development.
 In FY 2018, at least 75 County volunteer coordinators and partnership developers learned best practices in corporate giving and engagement from a national expert in corporate social responsibility.
-OP3 also contributed to the Community Engagement Learning Circle hosted by NCS, the Volunteer Fairfax Corporate Relations Roundtable, the Reston Chamber of Commerce

-Community Engagement Committee, and made resource connections for Opportunity Neighborhoods and other County initiatives.
+OP3 also contributed to the Community Engagement Learning Circle hosted by NCS, the Volunteer Fairfax Corporate Relations Roundtable, the Reston Chamber of Commerce Community Engagement Committee, and made resource connections for Opportunity Neighborhoods and other County initiatives.